TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 	SHORT |
 	TINYINT |
 	BYTE |
+	VARCHAR |
 ```
 Column tables can also use ARRAY, MAP and STRUCT types.</br>
 Decimal and numeric has default precision of 38 and scale of 18.</br>
 In this release, LONG is supported only for column tables.
-It is recommended to use BEGIN fo row tables instead.
+It is recommended to use BEGINT for row tables instead.

 <a id="ddl"></a>
 <a id="colocate-with"></a>